MAKE YOUR OWN HOMEMADE ROASTED PUMPKIN PUREE

 PUREE THE PUMPKIN

 • Place the puree on to a clean tea-towel, close together and squeeze out the liquid.
-Do this a few times and then (with the tea-towel still closed – you can tie it if need be), leave in a sieve positioned over a jug or bowl for 30 minutes.
+Do this a few times and then, (with the tea-towel still closed – you can tie it shut with a peg or clip), leave in a sieve positioned over a jug or bowl for at least 30 minutes.
 This will remove the liquid that is not needed if you are using in a recipe that has called for a tin/can of Pumpkin Puree.

-• Use in a recipe directly, store in an airtight container in the fridge for a few days, or freeze on the same day.
-I like to place 1 cup worth/221g (or 2 cups/442g) in a food baggie as recipes often call for this amount.
+• Use in a recipe directly, store in an airtight container in the fridge for 4 to 5 days4, or freeze on the same day.
+I like to place 1 cup worth/221g (or 2 cups/442g) in a thick food baggie/pouch as recipes often call for this amount.
 Then I flatten, letting the air out and then seal and it doesn’t take up too much room.
-Be sure to label the bag an date it.
-Can last 6 – 12 months.
+Be sure to label the bag and date it.
+Can last safely up to 9 months5.

 Notes